JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

 # Demo overview:

-Appformix is used for network devices monitoring.
+- Appformix is used for network devices monitoring (SNMP and telemetry).
-Based on Appformix webhook notifications to Salt master, automatically make REST calls to Northstar SDN controller to put the "faulty" device in maintenance mode.
+- Based on Appformix webhook notifications to Salt master, automatically make REST calls to Northstar SDN controller to put the "faulty" device in maintenance mode.
-The "faulty" device will be considered logically down for a certain amount time, and the SDN controller will reroute the LSPs around this device during the maintenance period.
+    - The "faulty" device will be considered logically down for a certain amount time, and the SDN controller will reroute the
+    LSPs around this device during the maintenance period.
-After the maintenance period, LSPs are reverted back to optimal paths.
+    - After the maintenance period, LSPs are reverted back to optimal paths.

 # Demo building blocks: